 Kate Taylor & Kerry Childs: Joint Directors at Centre-Point

 After graduating from Trinity Laban, the world’s largest Contemporary Dance school, Kate went onto work with - and perform works by - many high profile choreographers, touring both nationally and internationally.
 In addition to her career as a professional dancer, and Director of mobius dance theatre for ten years, teaching has always been Kate’s passion.
 Kate has taught extensively throughout the UK, working with all ages and abilities in a multitude of settings, including community and outreach, schools, universities and the professional sector.
 She has also successfully managed and directed educational and outreach projects of varying scales across the country.
 Kate was introduced to Pilates during her formal dance training at Trinity Laban as a way to enhance strength and power and protect from injury.
 During the last 20 years Kate has practiced the technique and gained her teaching qualification through the Pilates Foundation in 2010.
-As well as teaching Pilates for health, Kate remains a practicing dance artist and choreographer, which only enhances the creative backbone and integrity behind Centre-Point and each class that is delivered.
+As well as teaching Pilates for health, Kate remains a practicing dance artist, choreographer and director, which only enhances the creative backbone and integrity behind Centre-Point and each class that is delivered.

 Kate founded Centre-Point in 2017, with a drive and passion to create a provision for both the mind and body, for all ages within her local and surrounding community.
 Her young family were definitely the inspiration behind this, with her youngest at the time being only six months old, and eldest five!
 3am website creation comes flooding back and many coffee on tap!